 Indy Chamber Adds Momentum to Campaign to Defeat the Proposed Marriage Ban

-October 22, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 22, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today the Greater Indianapolis Chamber of Commerce announced its support against HJR-6, a proposed amendment to permanently alter the state Constitution to define marriage as being between one man and one woman.